Mallory-Weiss Syndrome

 Mallory-Weiss syndrome is a nonpenetrating mucosal laceration of the distal esophagus and proximal stomach caused by vomiting, retching, or hiccuping.

 Initially described in patients with alcohol use disorder, Mallory-Weiss syndrome can occur in any patient who vomits forcefully.
-It is the cause of about 5% of episodes of upper gastrointestinal (GI) hemorrhage.
-The tear may also be accompanied by pain in the lower chest.
+It is the cause of approximately 10% of episodes of upper gastrointestinal (GI) hemorrhage (1, 2), the most common cause after variceal bleeding and peptic ulcer disease.

 Drugs Mentioned In This Article